bluzelle/BluzelleESR/README.md

 deactivateContract() - A function that deactivates the contract

-  -Only can be called by the Contract owner
+  - Only can be called by the Contract owner